Gathering a Mindful Presence for the People’s Climate Mobilization

 Washington DC and Sister Locations around the World, Saturday, April 29.

 The People’s Climate Mobilization main event will take place on Saturday, April 29th in DC and at sister marches around the world.
-We’re inviting all those in the DC area and within a 12-hour bus ride to come to DC to walk together.
-We’ll gather in the morning for a community meditation and then join with the larger “faith” contingent for the mobilization.
-Again, return here for details as they evolve.
+All those in the DC area and within a 12-hour bus ride are encouraged to come to DC to walk together.
+If you’re outside the DC area or otherwise unable to come, we hope you’ll join one of the thousands of sister marches being organized around the world.
+Send an email to firstname.lastname@example.org if you’re organizing a Buddhist / Mindfulness presence at a sister march and we’ll share the details with our network.

 Our community, all those connected with One Earth Sangha, have a critical role to play in generating a strong Buddhist presence at these events.
 Here’s how you can contribute: